-Pets: except for fish.
-Fish tanks are limited to 30 gallons in size.
-Exception: If you have a housing assignment in Dobson Hall, which is pet-friendly, you have expanded pet options.
-Please visit the Residence Life website for details about pet-friendly housing in Dobson Hall.
+Pets: except for fish in a 10 gallon tank or smaller Exception: If you have a housing assignment in Dobson Hall, which is pet-friendly, you have expanded pet options.
+Please visit the Residence Life website for details about petfriendly housing in Dobson Hall.

-Air Conditioning: Blanton-Nason-Brewer Hall, Campbell Apartments, Missouri Hall, Randolph Apartments, Ryle Hall and West Campus Suites have air conditioning.
+Air Conditioning: Blanton-Nason-Brewer Hall, Campbell Apartments, Missouri Hall, Ryle have air conditioning.
 Students who request air conditioning for Centennial Hall must meet the criteria for a disability and submit the appropriate documentation to the Student Access and Disability Services Office so their request can be considered.
 Questions?
-Call (660) 785-4478 or visit their website.
+Call 660-785-4478 or visit their